mohitgautam15/Temperature_Converter/README.md

 ## Temperature Converter Project 🌡️

-Welcome to the Temperature Converter project developed during my internship at Bharat Intern.
+Welcome to the Temperature Converter project developed during my internship.
 This simple yet handy tool allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin scales.
 It was created as a task during my internship to showcase my coding skills and understanding of basic programming concepts.

 ## Key Features

 - Convert between Celsius, Fahrenheit, and Kelvin temperatures.
 - User-friendly interface for easy temperature input and conversion.
-- Implemented as part of my internship at Bharat Intern.

 ## Demo